 TGCA Community COVID-19 Information and Support

-In light of the regulations announced by the Provincial Government on Dec.
-8th, 2020 the TGCA has made the following changes to the facility and its departments:
+In light of regulations announced by the Provincial Government, the TGCA has made the following changes to the facility and its departments:

 - Community bingo will be closed until further notice and pots are to be allotted to the next possible games night.
 More info.

-- Fee Assistance Initiative – registered bingo shifts until January 24 will have to be cancelled and rescheduled.
+- Fee Assistance Initiative – registered bingo shifts have been cancelled.
 More info

 - The racquetball courts are closed until further notice.